snap-stanford/ogb-web/_docs/datasets/linkprop.md

 The task is to predict the ratings assigned to the edges as accurately as possible, which are measured by the root mean squared error between true ratings and predicted ratings.

 **Dataset splitting:** We provide a time split of the edges into training/validation/test edges, meaning that the goal is to use the past ratings to predict future ratings.

-Note: Details will likely change change.
-The dataset is not yet finalized as a benchmark.

 #### References